SNAPSHOT-India stocks, bonds, rupee, swap, call at 0450 GMT

 -------------------------------------

-The benchmark five-year swap rate is up 4 basis points at 7.10 percent and the one-year swap rate gains 2 bps to 7.57 percent.
+The benchmark five-year rate down 6 bps at 6.99 percent, and the one-year rate 3 bps lower at 7.64 percent.

 CALL MONEY